aviramad/ex3/ex3.md

 ```

-We made a csv file with the data from Facebook, and we load it.
+We made a csv file with the data from Facebook, and we loaded it.

 ```{r}
 fb_network <- read.csv("sources/fb_network.csv")